richvincent/smsbtc/README.txt

 here http://www.twilio.com/try-twilio A Twilio_number_(https://www.twilio.com/
 phone-numbers) is required for this to work as well. run.py runs as a Flask server.
-I published the project to Heroku_(http://www.heroku.com) the application worked just fine on AWS_EC2_(https://aws.amazon.com/ec2) *Although the AWS option is a little more advanced and complex to configure.
+I published the project to Heroku_(http://www.heroku.com) the application worked just fine when deployed using AWS_EC2_(https:// aws.amazon.com/ec2) as well. *Although the AWS option is a little more advanced and complex to configure.
 Your public facing Flask server URL and port need to be integrated into Twilio "Programmable SMS" messaging services request URL field.
 Once the run.py is running and globally accessible the btcSMS is ready to use.

 Instructions for SMSbtc: